Switzerland | Berner Oberland Traverse

 Hiking beneath the famous Eiger, Mönch, and Jungfrau peaks.

 Quintessential Switzerland, from cuckoo clock chalets to cows and chocolate.

 A strenuous hiking tour through one of Switzerland's most famous regions.

-Our self-guided traverse through Switzerland’s most classic terrain, the Berner Oberland Traverse, is a fabulous introduction to hiking the Alps for those with a good level of fitness.
-From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the carless villages of Wengen and Murren, the tiny settlement of Griesalp in the remote Kiental, the quiet resort village of Kandersteg and the alpine villages of Adelboden and Lenk in the pastoral Saanenland, this trek gives the hiker the opportunity to see the very heart of the Alps.
+Our self-guided traverse through Switzerland’s most classic terrain is a fabulous introduction to hiking the Alps, for those with a good level of fitness.
+From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the car-free villages of Wengen and Mürren, the tiny settlement of Griesalp in the remote Kiental, and the quiet resort village of Kandersteg this hiking tour gives hikers the opportunity to see the very heart of the Alps.